Q: Why do I need to take action?

 Q: How do I know if I need to take action?

-Its common for bank accounts to have security filters added to prevent unrecognized transactions from their bank account.
+A: It is common for bank accounts to have security filters added to prevent unrecognized transactions from their bank account.
 If you are not sure whether or not you have these filters on your bank account, please contact your bank to confirm.
-Its important that you take action to prevent any delays in funding or reject fees.
+Its important that you take action to prevent any delays in funding or rejection fees.

-What happens if I don’t update my account with these new Originator IDs?
+Q: What happens if I do not update my account with these new Originator IDs?

-If you do not take action, you may experience a delay in funding.
-You will also incur reject fees for any transactions that rejects due to not updating the originator ID.
+A: If you do not take action, you may experience a delay in funding.
+You will also incur rejection fees for any transactions that reject due to not updating the originator ID.

-Yes.
-You have no way of knowing if your customers have these security filters on their accounts, so it is best to let all of your customers know about this change to avoid future rejects when trying to process ACH transactions.
+A: Yes.
+You have no way of knowing if your customers have these security filters on their accounts, so it is best to let all of your customers know about this change to avoid future rejections when processing ACH transactions.

-The Descriptor on your customers' statement will continue to display your business name along with one of our Originator IDs.
+A: The descriptor on your customers' statement will continue to display your business name along with one of our Originator IDs.